Louis XVI: Absolute monarch of France (1774–1789)

-When Louis XVI acceded to the throne in 1774, he was nineteen years old.
+When Louis XVI ascended to the throne in 1774, he was nineteen years old.
 He had an enormous responsibility, as the government was deeply in debt, and resentment of despotic monarchy was on the rise.
-He himself felt woefully unqualified to resolve the situation.
+His predecessor, his grandfather Louis XV, had been widely hated by the time of his death.
+The public remembered him as an irresponsible man who spent his time womanizing rather than managing his kingdom.
+Furthermore, the monarchy had poured money into a series of unsuccessful foreign military campaigns, leaving France in financial difficulty.
+The young Louis XVI felt woefully unqualified to resolve the situation.